Leafy greens grown year-round? Some Webster residents saying no thanks

-WEBSTER, NY (WROC-TV) Most farmers would look at the 146-acre site on State Road in Webster and see rows of food soaking in both sun and water in the warmer months.
-But those with CEA Fresh Farms see something different.
+WEBSTER, N.Y.
+(WROC) — Most farmers would look at the 146-acre site on State Road in Webster and see rows of food soaking in both sun and water in the warmer months, but those with CEA Fresh Farms see something different.

 “This is going to be a very happy campus,” says Kevan Fight, CEO of CEA Fresh Farms at a public forum Wednesday evening.
 “And provide actually healthy, clean, really tasty, really good food if you will.”